© Marko Förster

 Short facts

-With the Saxon Switzerland Guest Card you receive a €1 discount on the admission price.
+Holders of the Saxon Switzerland Guest Card receive a discount of €1 on the admission price.

 On the map